Talent is the ability you have nurtured for years. You can call yourself talented in that direction and, please, don’t let others kill your talent.

 And I discovered it 3-5 years ago.

-My talent is the ability to actively listen and understand the needs and desires of people through the vibe they generate.
-I’ve been doing this since I was young (probably since I was 10 years old) and I do because I’m curious.
+My talent is the ability to actively listen to and understand the needs and desires of people through the vibe they generate.
+I’ve been doing this since I was young (probably since I was 10 years old) and I do it because I’m curious.
 I’m always curious to find out what a man has to say, especially if I choose to collaborate with them in a specific direction.

 Thus, I manage to connect this talent to the ability to write and deliver results to people.

 And the process is the following: I understand the needs and desires of the people (client) through the vibe that they generate, and this helps me to create texts that are loved by them.

 Then, to deliver results, I learned that these clients are delivering what I provide them to other clients, who are either companies or consumers.
 If they are companies, there are other clients or customers there.
 Understanding the whole chain, I began to focus on the way that I satisfy both my client and my client’s customers.

 But all I have said here is just a small piece of all the effort made in these years.
 And for this reason, people will always look at my ability with superficiality.
 At least at first.

 Those who do not understand the value of your talent will kill your talent

 You will meet people who simply cannot perceive that you have spent an X-year effort in a certain direction and that you can provide value.